brutalsavage/jiawei-site.github.io/_news/announcement_4.md

 inline: true
 ---

-Travel Award from ASPLOS and UIUC!
-Will present [NNSmith](https://github.com/ise-uiuc/nnsmith) at ASPLOS.
+I will present [NNSmith](https://github.com/ise-uiuc/nnsmith) at ASPLOS (supported by ASPLOS & UIUC).
 See you in Vancouver!